 Humidity – Care of a gardenia bush means providing lots of humidity.
 If your gardenia is in a container, setting the container on a dish filled with pebbles and water will help to increase the surrounding humidity.
 Whether your gardenia bush is planted in the ground or in a container, daily misting with a spray bottle will increase the humidity around the plant.

 Sunlight – Taking care of a gardenia bush also involves making sure that the plant gets proper sunlight.
 An outdoor gardenia should be planted in a sunny location that is shaded somewhat during the hottest part of the day.
-For indoor gardenia bushes, place the gardenia in a bight light location but not in direct light.
+For indoor gardenia bushes, place the gardenia in a bright light location but not in direct light.

 Fertilizer – A gardenia bush is a heavy feeder.
 Proper care and feeding gardenia means that you should be fertilizing your gardenia every two weeks with a regular water soluble fertilizer solution.
 Once every three to four months, fertilize your gardenia with an acid based fertilizer.